55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Tender, juicy flesh with limited fiber and tropical peachy aroma

-The major countries that produce kent variety are Mexico, Ecuador, and Peru.
-This variety is ideal for juicing and drying.
-It is available from December to February.
-When the fruit starts to ripe, yellow dots cover its skin.
+The major countries that produce Kent Mangoes are Mexico, Ecuador, and Peru.
+This variety is ideal for juicing and drying and is available from December to February.
+When the fruit starts to ripen, yellow dots cover its skin.
+The peak season is in December, January, and February, so Kent mangoes are a welcome taste during the colder months.

 7. Tommy Atkins